FarronF/limerick-council-meetings/meetings/2023/12/08-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 22nd September 2023.md

 -

+The injured party has injured themselves in an attempt to evade an attack by a dog
+---
-The injured party has injured themselves in an attempt to evade an attack by a dog--- In terms of response time, if that is referring to the investigative process which varies based on the
+In terms of response time, if that is referring to the investigative process which varies based on the

 circumstances of the compliant.
 Offences under the Control of Dogs Act 1986 would be subject to the